mojaloop/mojaloop-specification/fspiop-api/documents/API Definition v1.1.md

 **Listing 39 -- Request quote for transaction of 100 USD**

-[Listing 40](#listing-40) shows the asynchronous HTTP response where the Switch immediately (after basic verification of for example required headers) acknowledges the HTTP request in [Listing 39](#listing-39).
+[Listing 40](#listing-40) shows the synchronous HTTP response where the Switch immediately (after basic verification of for example required headers) acknowledges the HTTP request in [Listing 39](#listing-39).

 See [Table 2](#table-2) for the required HTTP headers in a HTTP response.